ansys/pyhps/examples/python_pyansys_cantilever/README.md

 # Running pyAnsys on HPS
-This example shows how pyAnsys applications can be deployed to HPS.
+This example shows how to run pyAnsys scripts on HPS.

 The application simulates a parametrized cantilever by chaining several pyAnsys packages: